-values

-An array of string values.
+values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
-If the operator is Gt or Lt, the values array must have a single element, which will be interpreted as an integer.
-This array is replaced during a strategic merge patch.

-false

-$Postgres Cluster. spec. backups. pgbackrest. jobs. affinity. pod Affinity \\ Parent$

-Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other $pod(s)$).

-Name

-Type

-Description

-Required

-preferred During Scheduling Ignored During Execution

-[]object

-The scheduler will prefer to schedule pods to nodes that satisfy the affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
-The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding "weight" to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred.
+This array is replaced during a strategic merge patch. false $Postgres Cluster. spec. backups. pgbackrest. jobs. affinity. pod Anti Affinity \\ Parent$ Describes pod anti-affinity scheduling rules (e.g. avoid putting this pod in the same node, zone, etc. as some other $pod(s)$).
+Name Type Description Required preferred During Scheduling Ignored During Execution The scheduler will prefer to schedule pods to nodes that satisfy the anti-affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
+The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling anti-affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding "weight" to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred. false required During Scheduling Ignored During Execution If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
+If the anti-affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually exict the pod from its node.

-false

-${\it required} During Scheduling Ignored During Execution$

-[]object

-If the affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
-If the affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
 When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied.

-false

-$Postgres Cluster. spec. backups. pgbackrest. jobs. affinity. pod Affinity. preferred During Scheduling Ignored During Execution [index] \\ Parent During Ex$
+$PostgresCluster.spec.backups.pgbackrest.jobs.affinity.podAntiAffinity.preferredDuringSchedulingIgnoredDuringExecution[index] \\ Parent DuringSchedulingIgnoredDuringExecution[index] \\ Parent DuringSchedulingIgnoredDuringExecution[i$

-$The \ weights \ of \ all \ of \ the \ matched \ Weighted Pod Affinity Term \ fields \ are \ added \ per-node \ to \ find \ the \ most \ preferred \ node(s)$
+The weights of all of the matched WeightedPodAffinityTerm fields are added per-node to find the most preferred node(s)

-Name

-Type

-Description

-Required